JeanCarletta/HeatHack-Sessions/_sources/technical-data/cant-get-smart-meter.md

-# If you can't get a smart meter
+# If you can't get a smart meter or AMR service